ScooloV/bbpedia/docs/core_rules.md

 various Blood Bowl supplements available.

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: J0SEF BUGMAN
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: J0SEF BUGMAN
-100,000 G0LD PIECES, AVAILABLE T0 ANY TEAM The name Josef Bugman is synonymous with Blood Bowl.
+100,000 GOLD PIECES, AVAILABLE T0 ANY TEAM The name Josef Bugman is synonymous with Blood Bowl.
 With numerous sponsorship deals across the Old World, stocks of Bugman's XXXXXX can be found in most Blood Bowl stadia; the amber liquid making sure the crowd is